 Fig. 4.8 shows the proportions of patents granted by each Trilateral Office that are maintained for differing lengths of time.
 It compares the rate of granted patent registrations existing and maintained each patent year.
-These figures are calculated from the year of application for the EPO and the JPO and from the year of registration (grant) for the USPTO.
+These figures are calculated for the three offices from the year of application.
+The EPO proportions represent an average ratio of maintenance in the EPC contracting states.

-In Japan, over 50 percent of the patents granted are maintained for at least 17 years compared to at least 11 years for the European patents and at least 12 years for the U.S. patents.
+In Japan, over 50 percent of the patents granted are maintained for at least 17 years compared to at least 11 years for the European patents and at least 15 years for the U.S. patents.